Washing Machine Drain Overflow: Causes, Fixes & Prevention

 Pincher's Pro Tip

 Catching drain problems early saves big money.
-A backed-up washing machine drain can lead to mold, subfloor damage, and costly plumbing repairs.
-A $10 lint trap or a quick monthly flush can save you hundreds in damage repair bills.
+Water-related home insurance claims from laundry rooms can easily reach several thousand dollars or more, and a $10 lint trap or a monthly flush can save you thousands in restoration bills.

 Common Causes of Washing Machine Drain Overflow

 Understanding the root cause of your washing machine drain backup is the first step to fixing it.
-Here are the most frequent culprits:
+Here are the most frequent culprits in 2026:

 1. Clogged Standpipe or P-Trap